 A highly topical look at how and why Islamophobia manifests itself and at what can be done to make our society a safe space for us all

 Islamophobia is a form of religious prejudice aimed at Muslims and it is on the rise.
-But not everyone agrees that Islamophobia exists - and some people think that we should be afriad of Muslims and Islam.
-This book, aimed at readers age 10 and up, shares the perspectives of those who have faced discrimination due to their faith, and the experiences of those on the frontlines of hate crime where Islamophobia is found - in the media, in politics and in daily interactions.
+But not everyone agrees that Islamophobia exists - and some people think that we should be afraid of Muslims and Islam.
+This book, aimed at young readers aged 10 and upwards, aims to encourage a conversation about Islamophobia - what it is, where it comes from and what can be done to stand against it.
+It shares the perspectives of those who have faced discrimination due to their faith, and takes a frank look at the frontlines of hate crime where Islamophobia is found - in the media, in politics and in daily interactions.